nodes-frontend/nParsePushNotifications/README.md

 # nParsePushNotifications
+---
-Angular wrapper for phonegap/phonegap-plugin-push using Parse.com Pushes which $emits notifications like ng-cordova push plugin.
+Angular wrapper for push notifications with [phonegap/phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) using Parse.com

 ## Configuration

-Configuration can be done by the provider example:
+Configuration can be done by the provider inside your Angular module config.
+You can see the full list of configureable options [here](https://github.com/phonegap/phonegap-plugin-push/blob/master/docs/API.md#pushnotificationinitoptions)

 ```javascript
 nParsePushNotificationsConfigProvider.configure({